 Step-3: To create a new alert, click to “Add alert rule“.
 Ensure the Active slider is set to On, and give your alert a title.
 Titles help you easily recognize your alerts.

-Notification Frequency: Power BI checks to see if it’s been more than an hour or more than 24 hours. (depending on the option you selected) since the last alert.
+Notification Frequency: Power BI checks whether it has been more than an hour or more than 24 hours (depending on the option you selected) since the last alert.

 Step-5: To check the alert, increase some sales values in backend and refresh the dataset manually or you can set the schedule refresh time.